 Population in research doesn’t necessarily have to be human.
-It can be any collection of data that possess a common parameter.
+It can be any parameter of data that possesses a common trait.

 Example.
 The total number of ‘Pet’ Stores on Sunset Boulevard in Los Angeles, California.

 What is a Sample?

 A sample is defined as the smaller part of the whole i.e a subset of the entire population.
 It is representative of the population in a study.
 When conducting surveys, the sample is the members of the population who are invited to participate in the survey.
 Hence, simply said, a sample is a subgroup or subset within the population.
 This sample can be studied in order to investigate the characteristics or behavior of the entire population data.